serguun42/OsnovaRepost/README.md

 # OsnovaRepost
-Userscript for reposting for Osnova
+Userscript for reposting on Osnova

 ## Main File